Skip to content

 What is an xPub in Crypto?

-Privacy is a cornerstone of the crypto space.
-One way that distributed ledger technology (DLT) ensures privacy is by using addresses that contain zero personal information about the owner of a wallet.
-Nonetheless, since blockchains are transparent, all balances and transactions in and out of any particular address can be viewed using a block explorer.
+Privacy has always been a cornerstone in crypto.
+One way distributed ledger technology (DLT) delivers that desired level of privacy is by using addresses that contain no personal information about the wallet owner.
+But blockchains are transparent.
+Every balance and transaction can be viewed using a block explorer or using a tool such as Debank.

-This means that anyone with your public address can see your on-chain activity, which is a privacy concern for some.
+Anyone with your public address can see your on-chain activity, which is a privacy concern for some.
+What’s the solution?
 Is there a solution?

-Well, transparency is just as crucial to cryptocurrencies as privacy.
-It’s built into most public blockchains; the network will always reveal your account details to other participants when queried with a block explorer.
-To avoid this some users prefer privacy-focused chains like Monero, which obfuscates transactions and account details.
+Transparency is just as crucial to cryptocurrencies as privacy, which is why it’s built into most public blockchains.
+The network will always reveal your account details to other participants when queried with a block explorer.
+Some users prefer privacy-focused chains like Monero, which obfuscate transactions and account details.

 However, such blockchains exist outside the mainstream crypto and decentralized finance (DeFi) ecosystem.
-Switching to one typically means missing out on the rest of the crypto space, making it the wrong option for someone who still wants to use the popular cryptocurrencies, blockchains, and platforms.
+Switching to one typically means missing out on the rest of the crypto space, making it an unideal option for someone who still wants to use the popular cryptocurrencies, blockchains, and platforms.

-Fortunately, there is another way to ensure your privacy on-chain.
-Enter the extended public key (xPub).
+Fortunately, there is another way to enhance onchain privacy: the extended public key (xPub).

 What Is an xPub?

 An extended public key, commonly known as an xPub, is a fundamental element of hierarchical deterministic (HD) wallets.
-HD wallets are those that use a single seed phrase to generate multiple addresses and private keys, i.e., most modern wallets, such as Electrum, Trezor, Trust Wallet, and Exodus.
+HD wallets use a single seed phrase to generate multiple addresses and private keys.
+Most modern wallets, such as Electrum, Trezor, Trust Wallet, and Exodus, are HD wallets.

-In these wallets, an xPub is a specialized type of public key that enables the generation of a vast number of child public keys without requiring access to the corresponding private keys.
+In these wallets, an xPub is a specialized public key that allows the generation of many child public keys without requiring access to the corresponding private keys.
 It is derived from the master public key and follows a standardized format.

-This key can be used to derive the entire series of public keys (addresses) for a particular account within the wallet.
-In practice, an xPub is represented as a long string of characters, typically starting with “xPub” followed by a series of letters and numbers encoding the key data.
+The key can be used to derive the entire series of public keys (addresses) for a particular account within the wallet.
+In practice, an xPub is represented as a long string of characters, typically starting with “xPub” and followed by a series of letters and numbers that encode the key data.
+Here’s an example:

 How Does xPub Improve Privacy?